-Policy date: December 2018 Review date: December 2019 [by by H&S Officer and H&S Committee] December 2021 [by PCC]
+Policy date: January 2020 (minor amendments by H&S Officer) Review date: January 2021 [by by H&S Officer and H&S Committee]

+January 2022 [by full PCC]

 This document is based on the model 'Church Health and Safety Policy' provided by Ecclesiastical Insurance Group PLC, adapted to suit the specific activities and risks at All Saints' Church, and has been prepared in accordance with the provisions of the Health and Safety at Work etc. Act 1974 and the regulations made under it.